Last Monday, another one of our top shows made its way back to Las Vegas for a slightly smaller summertime show.

 After having to postpone their annual industry trade show multiple times over the last 16 months, the Nightclub & Bar Show returned to the Las Vegas Convention Center, providing a badly needed boost to our tradeshow economy.
 The show, which was noticeably smaller than past years, was still a ray of hope in what has been a very dark year for our city.

 While much smaller, this was the closest thing to a normal show that we’ve been to since conventions were allowed to open again in early June.
-Unlike many of the other returning shows, the Nightclub & Bar Show spared no expenses and went full throttle with multiple after-hours networking events and parties – after a two-year hiatus thanks to the Sisolak shutdowns, there was a whole lot of pent up demand and you could really feel it for the attendees who made the trek out to Vegas.
+Unlike many of the other returning shows, the Nightclub & Bar Show spared no expenses and went full throttle with multiple after-hours networking events and parties – after a two-year hiatus thanks to the COVID shutdowns, there was a whole lot of pent up demand and you could really feel it for the attendees who made the trek out to Vegas.

 Can Conventions still save Las Vegas?

-But with the return of conventions, especially the types of crowds we saw coming back for the Bar & Nightclub Show we did feel a sense of hope.
+With the return of conventions, especially the types of crowds we saw coming back for the Bar & Nightclub Show we did feel a sense of hope.
 In the areas around the convention center, it was almost as if we had our city back – almost!

 As we’ve talked about for over a year now, WE NEED THESE SHOWS TO KEEP COMING TO VEGAS.
 They are literally the only thing that can save us, and help our city regain its former glory.
 Business and trade show visitors are among the most important tourists in Las Vegas, spending 18 percent more than pre-covid leisure travelers on average, according to the Las Vegas Convention and Visitors Authority.